jrtorres/watson-assistant-workshop/README.md

   | 5.
 Schedule a reservation                                        |
   | Label: #book_reservation                                         |

-  If you find that you don't have many variations, invite a colleague, a friend (or a real user!) to suggest how they would ask "to book a reservation."
-In the real world, you could use customer interactions as a base of inspiration.

-5. Another component to training a chatbot is recognizing objects, which are referred to as entities.
++ To fulfill the users request, we may need to recognize the important objects in the request (referred to as entities).
 This example reservation system can differentiate different types of cuisine and/or restaurant names.
-We add a type of cuisine to booking a reservation.

   | Example                                       |
   | ----------------------------------------------|